See list of Department Chairs on the Personnel page.

 The Physical Therapist Assistant (PTA) program teaches you to manage conditions such as back and neck injuries, sprains and fractures.
 Students will also learn how to help patients with arthritis, burns, strokes and many other conditions.
 Students will receive hands-on training in labs and at clinic sites.
 Physical Therapist Assistants will work in a broad range of settings, such as hospitals, homes, schools, and rehab, fitness and sports clinics.

 The PTA program has a selective admissions process.
-The program application and requirements are available in the Health & Public Safety office or at Pueblo Community College PTA from October 1 - May 31.
+The program application and requirements are available online from October 1 - May 31.
 All Health & Public Safety programs have essential functions to help you be successful in the program and career.

 ADMISSION REQUIREMENTS